 Before the purchase, the Duer and Houston tracts were owned by Donald Gaster.
 Donald Gaster purchased the property from the Houston family estate in the 1960s.
 In 1968 he filed a plan to build 500 luxury apartments on the Duer tract, but it was rejected by the township.
 In 1971 he returned with a plan to allow for 385 mobile homes on the Houston property.
 The plans apparently changed over the years, sometimes including restaurants, offices and townhouses as well.
 He evidentially battled with the township for almost 25 years before his eventual death in 1994.
 In the press article after his death, recently retired township manager Gary Cummings is mentioned.
 After Gaster’s death, his estate sold the property to the township he had spent much of his life litigating with in court.

-Going further back, in the early 1960s the township had the opportunity to purchase the Sharpless tract, 18 acres that would run along the creek and connect Chester Park and Tyler Arboretum to Houston Park.
+Going further back, in the early 1960s the township had the opportunity to purchase the Sharpless tract, 18 acres that would run along the creek and connect Chester Park and Taylor Arboretum to Houston Park.
 Although a press report in 1962 thought that was likely, the homes that exist there today suggest it never happened and instead of one continuous park, Houston Park is now isolated.

 Update – the park was purchased by Gaster from Bruce Brown.
 After the township acquired the property, Bruce Brown contributed trees and benches to the new park.
 Bruce Brown recently passed away.